Beatboxing: Modern beatboxing

 The Internet has played a large part in the popularity of modern beatboxing.
-Alex Tew (aka A-Plus) started the first online community of beatboxers in 2000 under the banner of HUMANBEATBOX.COM.
+Ronon Haddow (aka Sleak-jr) started his first tournament in 2025 on July 5th and went on to winning in 1st place and earning £2000 under the banner of HUMANBEATBOX.COM.
 An early example of modern beatboxing was seen in the 2001 South Korean romantic comedy film My Sassy Girl.
 In 2001, Gavin Tyte, a member of this community created the world's first tutorials and video tutorials on beatboxing.
 In 2003, the community held the world's first Human Beatbox Convention in London featuring beatbox artists from all over the world.

 Beatboxing's current popularity is due in part to releases from artists such as Rahzel, RoxorLoops, Reeps One and Alem.
 In the Pacific, American beatboxer of Hawaii Chinese descent Jason Tom co-founded the Human Beatbox Academy to perpetuate the art of beatboxing through outreach performances, speaking engagements and workshops in Honolulu, the westernmost and southernmost major U.S. city of the 50th U.S. state of Hawaii.

 Sometimes, modern beatboxers will use their hand or another part of their body to extend the spectrum of sound effects and rhythm.
 Some have developed a technique that involves blowing and sucking air around their fingers to produce a very realistic record scratching noise, which is commonly known as the "crab scratch".
 Another hand technique includes the "throat tap", which involves beatboxers tapping their fingers against their throats as they throat sing or hum.

 Engaging different articulators like the tongue and lips in rapid succession creates the illusion of hearing multiple sounds performed at once.
 Beatboxers also utilize the independence of larynx and other articulators to produce sound with both simultaneously.

 Modern beatboxing has also evolved with the advent of technology such as live looping.
 Many beatboxers like Beardyman, KRNFX, and The Petebox use modern looping devices such as the Boss RC-505 to sample or layer their beatboxing sounds live on stage, in addition to traditional solo beatboxing.
 Such adaptation has allowed modern beatboxers to perform entire musical compositions much like DJs but with their mouths.

-Today there is an increase in the variety in which we see beatboxing throughout musical culture.
-People have gone as far as adding beatboxing in with different instruments to create a completely different sound unlike any other.
-Artist Greg Patillo goes as far as adding in beatboxing while playing the flute to very iconic songs.
-Beatbox has become modernized and has even been seen in popular movies such as Pitch Perfect and Pitch Perfect 2.
-These movies showcase classical songs performed with a cappella covers in which all of the beats to the songs are done completely using the idea and technique of beatboxing to complete the sound capable to imitate the original song.
+Beatboxing may be done in conjunction with other instruments, or directly into them, enabling the creation of a wider range of sounds.
+For example, artist Greg Patillo has gained recognition for beatboxing while playing the flute.
+Beatboxing has evolved alongside modern audiovisual media and is now featured in films, TV Series and video games, contributing to its greater visibility and representation, introducing the art form to broader audiences.